 The weave.Model class is only available in the Weave Python SDK.
 For TypeScript, use the weave.op() wrapper to track functions with structured parameters.

-In addition to versioning code and capturing inputs/outputs, Models capture structured parameters that control your application’s behavior.
+In addition to versioning code and capturing inputs and outputs, models capture structured parameters that control your application’s behavior.
 This can help you find which parameters work best.
-You can also use Weave Models with serve, and Evaluations.
+You can also use Weave models with serve and evaluations.

 In the following example, you can experiment with model and temperature: